 “We build very well-crafted, beautiful products and we needed to become more efficient at doing that,” says Hoerauf of lean manufacturing.
 “Now we’re going to be able to actually maintain the same quality in our products.
 It will supplant us as the most technical apparel factory in the world.”

 Like in nature, as Arc’teryx evolves, its history continues to influence its future.
 Today it sells 85 per cent of its outdoor apparel outside Canada, allowing for premium positioning in the market via the world’s top outdoor retail outlets.
-Last year it opened its own brick and mortar shops in Shanghai, Auckland Square, Piccadilly London, Boston Newbury Street, Denver, and Chicago, and will unveil Soho New York later this year.
+Last year it opened its own bricks and mortar shops in Shanghai, Auckland Square, Piccadilly London, Boston Newbury Street, Denver, and Chicago, and will unveil Soho New York later this year.

 Refusing to deviate from its trademark pinnacle product-quality philosophy and higher price point (Arc’teryx very rarely goes on sale) to grow, it has kept distribution tight and instead extended its playground and increased its business by using its existing powers.
 Two other consumer groups have been identified, the Special Forces and an urban customer, both of whom Moriarty says share “the emotional and functional requirements” of product available to the outdoor consumer (though they may weigh the dimensions differently).